 13. Relationship with Part IV

 The Regulations shall make provision for dealing with a case in progress under this Part where it emerges that the member of staff’s conduct or performance may have been wholly or partly attributable to a medical condition, but any proceedings under this Part shall be valid even if they could have been brought under Part IV, and a member of staff may, subject to the Disability Discrimination Act 1995, be subject to a penalty, including dismissal, under this Part notwithstanding the fact his or her conduct may have been wholly or partly attributable to a medical condition.

 PART IV: INCAPACITY ON HEALTH GROUNDS

 14. Dismissal on health grounds

-(1) The Governing Body shall by Regulation prescribe a procedure for dealing with staff, including dismissal, because of incapacity on health grounds, whether physical or mental.
+- The Board of Trustees shall by Regulation prescribe a procedure for dealing with staff, including dismissal, because of incapacity on health grounds, whether physical or mental.

 PART V: OTHER DISMISSALS

 15. Non-renewal of a fixed-term contract